-Ketamine is a long used anesthetic medication that has recently been found to be helpful for treating depression, even in individuals who have not responded to other interventions.
+Ketamine is a long used anesthetic medication that in the early 2000s was found to be helpful for treating depression, even in individuals who have not responded to other interventions.
 It can be administered in a variety of ways: via an intravenous ketamine infusion (IV), an intramuscular injection (IM), intranasally, sublingually, or even orally.
 It is unique in that it works very rapidly, with individuals frequently seeing improvement in their depression within hours.
-Ketamine administrations take place only in clinic and are medically monitored by Dr. Ryan the entire time.
-These treatments take place in the psychotherapy suite, which makes for a more comfortable environment than a hospital post-op room, as is done in many other clinics.
-These 90 minute ketamine sessions include several components: medication management, ketamine administration, and psychotherapy, and can be combined with regular ongoing follow-up visits where other medications are adjusted.
+Ketamine administrations take place only in the office and are medically monitored by Dr. Ryan the entire time.
+These treatments take place in a comfortable office, with a couch, music, and optional use of blindfolds—in contrast to a post-op recovery room as is done in many other clinics.
+These 90 minute ketamine sessions include several components: medication management, ketamine administration, and psychotherapy, and can be combined with regular psychiatry follow-up visits where other medications are adjusted.
 Please see below for more in-depth discussion of the psychotherapy component of these visits; the majority of other clinics administer ketamine on its own without psychotherapy, but that addition of psychotherapy component is thought to provide much more benefit.

 What about ketamine-assisted psychotherapy?